minio/docs/source/kubernetes/kubectl-plugin-reference.rst

       evenly distributes the specified number of volumes across the ``minio`` servers in the deployment.

-      The operator generates a Persistant Volume Claim (``PVC``) for each volume.
-The operator assumes that the appropriate Persistant Volumes (``PV``) exist to satisfy each generated ``PVC``.
+      The operator generates a Persistent Volume Claim (``PVC``) for each volume.
+The operator assumes that the appropriate Persistent Volumes (``PV``) exist to satisfy each generated ``PVC``.

       For example, with ``--servers 4`` and ``--volumes 16``, the operator